Second Brigade, Second Division

 - Company A: CAPT.
 C G DYER

-The company was accepted in state service for three years at Natick, Phoenix, and Apponaug, Providence County, Rhode Island, on 7 May, 1861, and First Lieutenant & Quartermaster C G Dyer, 1st Rhode Island Detached Militia, was appointed captain on 1 June, 1861.
-The company was mustered in United States service for three years at Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861. - Company B: CAPT.
+The company was accepted in state service for three years at Apponaug, Natick, and Phenix Districts, Kent County, Rhode Island, on 7 May, 1861, and First Lieutenant & Quartermaster C G Dyer, 1st Rhode Island Detached Militia, was appointed captain, 2nd Rhode Island Infantry, Company A, on 1 June, 1861.
+The company was mustered in United States service for three years at Eddy Street, Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861. - Company B: CAPT.
 J WRIGHT

-The company was accepted in state service for three years at Scituate, Johnston, and Cranston, Providence County, Rhode Island, on 7 May, 1861, and was mustered in United States service for three years at Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861.
+The company was accepted in state service for three years at Scituate, Johnston, and Cranston, Providence County, Rhode Island, on 7 May, 1861, and was mustered in United States service for three years at Eddy Street, Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861.
 First Lieutenant S T Arnold, 2nd Rhode Island Infantry, Company A, was assigned to command the 2nd Rhode Island Infantry, Company B, and wounded at the first battle of Bull Run on 21 July, 1861. - Company C: CAPT.
 N VIALL

 The company was accepted in state service for three years at Providence, Providence County, Rhode Island, on 7 May, 1861, and First Lieutenant N Viall, 1st Rhode Island Detached Militia, Company B, resigned and was appointed captain, 2nd Rhode Island Infantry, Company C, on 4 June, 1861.
-The company mustered in United States service for three years at Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861, and Captain N Viall, 2nd Rhode Island Infantry, Company C, was appointed major, 2nd Rhode Island Infantry, and First Lieutenant O P G Clarke, 2nd Rhode Island Infantry, Company K, was appointed captain, 2nd Rhode Island Infantry, Company C, on 22 July, 1861. - Company D: CAPT.
+The company mustered in United States service for three years at Eddy Street, Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861, and Captain N Viall, 2nd Rhode Island Infantry, Company C, was appointed major, 2nd Rhode Island Infantry, and First Lieutenant O P G Clarke, 2nd Rhode Island Infantry, Company K, was appointed captain, 2nd Rhode Island Infantry, Company C, on 22 July, 1861. - Company D: CAPT.
 W H P STEERE

-The company was accepted in state service for three years at Scituate, Providence County, Rhode Island, on 7 May, 1861, and was mustered in United States service for three years at Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861.
+The company was accepted in state service for three years at Providence, Providence County, Rhode Island, on 7 May, 1861, and was mustered in United States service for three years at Eddy Street, Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861.
 Captain W H P Steere, 2nd Rhode Island Infantry, Company D, was appointed lieutenant colonel, 2nd Rhode Island Infantry, and First Lieutenant E H Sears, 2nd Rhode Island Infantry, Company D, was appointed captain, 2nd Rhode Island Infantry, Company D, on 22 July, 1861. - Company E Narragansett Guards: CAPT.
 I P RODMAN

-The company was accepted in state service for three years at Peace Dale District, South Kingstown, Washington County, Rhode Island, on 7 May, 1861, and was mustered in United States service for three years at Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861. - Company F: CAPT.
+The company was accepted in state service for three years at Peace Dale District, South Kingstown, Washington County, Rhode Island, on 7 May, 1861, and was mustered in United States service for three years at Eddy Street, Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861. - Company F: CAPT.
 L A TOWER

-The company was accepted in state service for three years at Bristol and Warren, Bristol County, Rhode Island, on 7 May, 1861, and was mustered in United States service for three years at Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861. - Company H Kentish Guards: CAPT.
+The company was accepted in state service for three years at Bristol and Warren, Bristol County, Rhode Island, on 7 May, 1861, and was mustered in United States service for three years at Eddy Street, Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861. - Company H Kentish Guards: CAPT.
 B S Brown

-The company was accepted in state service for three years at East Greenwich, Kent County, Rhode Island, on 7 May, 1861, and was mustered in United States service for three years at Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861.
+The company was accepted in state service for three years at East Greenwich, Kent County, Rhode Island, on 7 May, 1861, and was mustered in United States service for three years at Eddy Street, Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5 June, 1861.
 Captain C W Greene, 2nd Rhode Island Infantry, Company H, was appointed captain, 19th United States Infantry, by General Orders No.33, Paragraph I, War Department, Adjutant General's Office, Washington, D. C., on 18 June, 1861, dated 14 May, 1861, and resigned on 27 June, 1861.
 First Lieutenant B S Brown, 2nd Rhode Island Infantry, Company H, was appointed captain, 2nd Rhode Island Infantry, Company H, on 28 June, 1861, and was captured at the first battle of Bull Run on 21 July, 1861. - Company I: CAPT.
 S J SMITH

 The band was mustered in United States service for three years at Providence, Providence County, Rhode Island, by Colonel G Loomis, 5th United States Infantry, on 5, 6, and 12 June, 1861.

-Organisation of 2nd Rhode Island Infantry at the first battle of Bull Run, 21 July, 1861: Colonel J S Slocum, Lieutenant Colonel F K Wheaton, Major S Ballou; Company A, Captain C G Dyer; Company B, Captain J Wright*; Company C, Captain N Viall; Company D, Captain W H P Steere; Company E, Narragansett Guards, Captain I P Rodman; Company F, Captain L A Tower; Company G, Captain N Goff, Jr.; Company H, Kentish Guards, Captain B S Brown; Company I, Captain S J Smith; Company K, Captain C W Turner
+Organisation of 2nd Rhode Island Infantry at the first battle of Bull Run, 21 July, 1861: Colonel J S Slocum, Lieutenant Colonel F K Wheaton, Major S Ballou; Company A, Captain C G Dyer; Company B, Captain J Wright*; Company C, Captain N Viall; Company D, Captain W H P Steere; Company E, Narragansett Guards, Captain I P Rodman; Company F, Captain L A Tower; Company G, Bristol Artillery, Captain N Goff, Jr.; Company H, Kentish Guards, Captain B S Brown; Company I, Captain S J Smith; Company K, Captain C W Turner

 *Not prsent at the first battle of Bull Run on 21 July, 1861